 Morrie turned to look at his sister, who slowly nodded her head.
 Letting out a sharp breath, Morrie sat back against his seat.

 Jason smiled back but felt the conviction building up.
 How could he be so selfish to put these kids in a position like this?
-He knew he wasn’t perfect, but it was now when they needed to see Christ’s love in those closest to them.
+He knew he wasn’t perfect, but it was now when they needed to see Christ’s love in those closest to them, not irritation and anger.

 “You two better go.
-I don’t want you to be any later than you already are.”
+I don’t want you to be any later to class than you already are.”
 Jason unlocked the car doors.
-“And if your teachers ask why you’re so late, just tell them that it was my fault and that I’ll make sure it doesn’t happen again.
+“And if your teachers ask why you’re late, just tell them that it was my fault and that I’ll make sure it doesn’t happen again.
 Okay?”

-“And guys” Jason called out just as they were about to close the doors, “Have a great day at school.”
-Jason smiled.
+“And guys” Jason called out just as they were about to close the car doors, “have a great day at school,” Jason said with a smile.
 Morrie and Suzu smiled back before closing the car doors and walking toward the front doors of the school.